rbaron/react-dform/README.md

 # react-dform

 Schema-based dynamic forms for React.
-It uses the schema defined in [dform](https://github.com/rbaron/dform).
-In addition to the dynamic form component (`DForm`), there's also a built-in `SchemaEditor` component for creating and validating schemas.
+It uses the schema defined as expected by [dform](https://github.com/rbaron/dform).
+In addition to the dynamic form component (`DForm`), there's also a built-in `SchemaEditor` component for creating and validating schemas:

 ![Built-in schema editor](http://i.imgur.com/GVC3KPE.gif)